MAT Q1 2026 Earnings Call Summary | Stock Taper

 3. Forward Guidance and Outlook

-• Long-Term Outlook: Anticipated mid- to high-single-digit revenue growth in constant currency for 2027, with strong double-digit growth in adjusted operating income.
+• Long-Term Outlook: Anticipate mid- to high-single-digit revenue growth in 2027, with strong double-digit growth in adjusted operating income.

-• Margin Compression: Adjusted gross margin decline due to tariffs, inflation, and unfavorable foreign exchange rates.
+• Margin Compression: Significant decline in adjusted gross margin due to tariffs, inflation, and foreign exchange pressures.

 5. Notable Q&A Insights